Reverse Mortgage Calculator: Real Rates, APR & Costs

 Q.

-How is a monthly term payment calculated?
+What is a term payment vs. a tenure payment?

 Q.